-Trehalose is one of the good sugars.
+Trehalose is considered one of the good sugars.
 It is sometimes referred to as mushroom sugar because it is found in significant amounts in specific mushrooms.
 The natural substance is also found in algae, honey, lobster, brewer’s yeast, and desert plants.

-Although no medical claims are being made at this time, this sugar may indeed be a beneficial brain food.
+Although no medical claims are being made at this time, this sugar may indeed be a helpful brain food.
 Studies are currently being done on the beneficial effects that Trehalose may have on Alzheimer and Parkinson's conditions.

 The enzyme trehalase is used in two ways.
 It is used to transport the sugar to where it is needed in the body and its used to split the trehalose molecule into two glucose molecules.
 Research is ongoing to determine the relationship between the metabolism of the body with the potential energy and performance benefits of trehalose.

 A clinical study performed in the UK showed that ninety-eight percent of the population had no problems with this sugar.
 Two percent experienced a slight increase in gas.